CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformAPIs.md

 Response type: PaymentDTO

 ##### Approve a Payment:<br />
 This marks a payment as approved within the Pi Server, enabling the Pioneer to approve and submit the transaction to the blockchain.
 The `paymentID` is obtained as a argument of the callback function `onReadyForServerApproval` from the Pi App Platform SDK.
-Read more on that function on the [Pi App Platform SDK](../../importantTopics/mainnetVsTestnet") page.
+Read more on that function on the <a href="../../importantTopics/mainnetVsTestnet">Pi App Platform SDK</a> page.
 The `paymentID` should be passed from your client side to your server side for this call.

 Once the `paymentID` is on your server side then call the `/approve` endpoint using the `paymentID` to identify the payment:
 {% highlight html %}